Harold Jackson (VC): First World War

 Jackson received his VC ribbon from Lieutenant General Cameron Shute, commander of V Corps, on 18 May.
-He returned to England to be presented with the VC medal itself; this ceremony took place at Buckingham Palace on 26 June.
-A public reception was later held for him at his home town of Kirton.
+He returned to England to be presented with the VC medal itself from King George V; this ceremony took place at Buckingham Palace on 26 June.
+He "returned home to Kirton, to a hero's welcome and Kirton Brass Band took part in the ceremonies along with most of the town's inhabitants".
+Jackson's response to this was to thank the townspeople for their "grand and hearty reception".

-After a period of leave, he returned to his battalion, which was still on the Western Front.
-He was killed in action at Thiepval, France on 24 August 1918.
+After a period of leave, he returned to his battalion, which "in the last ten days of March had lost twenty-one officers and 431 men", and was still serving on the Western Front.
+Jackson's "luck ran out" on 24 August when he was killed in action at Thiepval, France.
 Originally buried near where he was killed, in 1927 his remains were relocated to the AIF Burial Ground at Flers.
+"The village of Flers came into prominence in mid-September 1916 when it was captured by British and New Zealanders who had the use of tanks for the first time.
+The village was lost in March 1918 and retaken by the British in August".
 He is commemorated on several memorials; that in his home town, one in Boston and at Wood Green in London.

 The medal

 Jackson's medals also included the 1914–15 Star, British War Medal, and the Victory Medal.
 His sister, Mary Searby, had possession of his VC and later lent it to her father, Thomas Jackson, for a function at Buckingham Palace.
 The VC remained with him until his death, at which time it was returned to Searby.
 It was later passed onto her niece in the mid-1950s.
-It, along with Jackson's other medals, was sold to a private collector in 1989.
+It, along with Jackson's other medals, was sold to a private collector in May 1989.